-Course Name Prerequisites Accounting and Finance B Grade in HASS and/or a WA Curriculum B Grade in Mathematics Biology B Grade in Science and 65% in Year 10 Biology Chemistry B Grade in Science, 65% in Year 10 Chemistry and a C grade in Advanced Maths.
+Course Name Prerequisites Biology B Grade in Science and 65% in Year 10 Biology Chemistry B Grade in Science, 65% in Year 10 Chemistry and a C grade in Advanced Maths.
 Drama C Grade in Year 10 Drama or by interview, and ATAR English recommended Economics B Grade in HASS English C Grade in English and a Semester mark of 60%, achieved OLNA French B Grade in Year 10 French Geography B Grade in HASS Human Biology B Grade in Science and 65% in Year 10 Biology.
-Japanese Second Language B Grade in Year 10 Japanese Literature B Grade in English and/or Interview as per discretion of HOLA Modern History B Grade in HASS and ATAR English requirement met Mathematical Applications Completed Advanced Mathematics OR WA Curriculum B Grade in Standard Mathematics Mathematical Methods WA Curriculum B Grade in Advanced Mathematics Mathematics Specialist Course A Grade in Advanced Mathematics Media Production & Analysis ATAR English Music Interview/audition Physical Education Studies B Grade in Science and a B Grade in any of PE, Outdoor Education or Sports Management.
-Physics B Grade in Science and a course B Grade in Advanced Mathematics, Maths Methods is a co-requisite for Physics.
+Literature B Grade in English and/or Interview as per discretion of HOLA Modern History B Grade in HASS and ATAR English requirement met Mathematical Applications Completed Advanced Mathematics OR WA Curriculum B Grade in Standard Mathematics Mathematical Methods WA Curriculum B Grade in Advanced Mathematics Mathematics Specialist Course A Grade in Advanced Mathematics Media Production & Analysis ATAR English Physics B Grade in Science and a course B Grade in Advanced Mathematics, Maths Methods is a co-requisite for Physics.
 Politics and Law B Grade in HASS Psychology B Grade in Science and met ATAR English requirements Visual Arts A Grade in Visual Art and ATAR English requirement met